 Our founders were members of a broad range of Christian churches and we continue to be a non-denominational Christian organisation today.

 We are not a church, but connect with Christians and churches who share our purpose through prayer, church engagement resources, fundraising and volunteering.
-We also partner with many other people, organisations and governments to reduce homelessness and strengthen communities.
+We also partner with many other people, organisations and governments as we pursue our vision of an Australia where all of us have a safe home and can thrive.

 Mission Australia’s Christian foundation and Founding Purpose will always inform how we serve Australians in need on their journey to independence.
 This is primarily reflected in the way our everyday interactions demonstrate our values of compassion, respect, integrity, perseverance and celebration.